12 Organisational Design Principles that Embrace Complexity

 Principle 8 - Increase Organisations Adaptive Capacity

-Adaptive Capacity is the ability for an organisation to respond to change.
+Adaptive Capacity is the ability of an organisation to respond to change.
 A primary goal of any organisation design efforts is to increase the Adaptive Capacity of an organisation.

 Adaptive Capacity is like a budget.
 When you use it all the organisation can become very rigid and freeze.
 Similar to our fear capacity.
 As we increase fear humans can freeze.
 Creating the right amount of Adaptive Capacity within an organisation is important